Yes, there are going to be a lot of Simpsons references this week.

 The letter irked many faculty members — not only did it prevent them from helping students save some money on textbooks, but it also seemed to prohibit them from listing on their syllabuses open educational resources, online exercises and other content that could help students understand the material.

 Professors pushed back against the school’s underhanded tactics, and GW eventually sent a letter “clarifying” the administration’s position:

 On Aug.
 11, the university sent a clarification, walking back the guidelines and reiterating its commitment to curbing the rising cost of textbooks.
 “Individual faculty have discretion as to what information they put on their syllabus, including any options available to students to obtain texts,” Nancy M. Haaga, managing director of campus support services wrote, apologizing for the confusion.

 By “confusion,” I can only imagine university officials saying, “Sorry, we thought our faculty was on board with price gouging of students.
 Uhh… we’ll be more subtle next time?”

 Professors can do more.
 Funneling students towards cheaper sources is great, but assigning cheaper sources is even better.
 And students really looking to cut costs should remember that the library is where books live, not the bookstore.

 The campus bookstore is a great place to pick up gear for your school’s sports teams.
 But like every place that attracts tourists, locals should be wise enough to stay away.

-UPDATE: Harvard Law has this free textbook program, that other law schools could adopt if they were so inclined.
-The high price of course material is something law schools could fix if they wanted to, and even if they don’t there are enough creative students and professors floating around to figure this out.
+UPDATE (12:30 p.m.): Harvard Law has this free textbook program, which other law schools could adopt if they were so inclined.
+The high price of course material is something law schools could fix if they wanted to, and even if they don’t, there are enough creative students and professors floating around to figure this out.